Eduardo-HortaS/Django_Final_Project/README.md

 # Django_Final_Project
-The final project for the Django Web Framework course in the in the Meta Back-End Developer Professional Certificate program.
+The final project for the Django Web Framework course in the Meta Back-End Developer Professional Certificate program.